 ODIs strike rate

 against Australia.
 He has the highest strike rate in an innings.

 Shahid Afridi dismissed Ricky Ponting more times than any other bowler in ODI cricket history.

 Shahid Afridi, a cricketer of Pakistan requiring little introduction, was born on 1st March 1980.
 Affectionately known as ‘Boom Boom’, he has a huge fan following from all over the world.
 He enjoys a record of taking the most wickets and is also known for his longest sixes of any form internationally.
 Shahid Afridi has always exhibited a philanthropic side, and has been regularly associated with different charitable activities from a very early age.
 Towards the end of his international cricketing career he decided to establish a foundation of his own.
 In March 2014 he inaugurated the Shahid Afridi Foundation with the mission of providing basic healthcare and educational facilities to the people of Pakistan.

 The three keywords he often uses to describe the concept behind his foundation are: Health, Education and Sports where he wants to support the existing health and education system of the country and promote sports amongst the younger generation.
+He wants to save children form the evils of the society and use their talent for the betterment of the country.
 The other major issue targeted by the organization is poverty, which is what largely grabbed Shahid Afridi’s attention and brought alive the philanthropist within him.
 This in turn motivated him to build a welfare trust for the betterment of the society.

 The organization has played a vital part in preventing the loss of lives during times of natural disasters, such as frequent floods, earthquakes and monsoons, which especially impacted the rural areas of Pakistan.